bg-write/i-love-that-song/README.md

 # I Love That Song

-The app helping writers organize the music they need for reserach.
+The app helping writers organize the music they need for research.

 ## Getting Started